 That’s why your policy should allow for, and communicate to employees, that there is room for flexibility.
 You should set out how each case will be assessed fairly, but with respect for variations in individual circumstances.

 Offering a degree of sensitivity towards individual needs is particularly important if you are keen to foster a positive company culture and build loyalty amongst your staff.

-Our HR consultants can help you to shape your compassionate leave policy in a way that best supports your business needs.
-Get in touch today to find out more about how they can help.
+If you need help with shaping your compassionate leave policy in a way that best supports your business needs, our HR consultants can help.